dkleva/bareos/docs/manuals/en/new_main_reference/source/state.rst

    -  Network backup/restore with centralized Director.

-   -  Internal scheduler for automatic :ref:`Job JobDef` execution.
+   -  Internal scheduler for automatic :ref:`JobDef Job` execution.

    -  Scheduling of multiple Jobs at the same time.